 Education Manager and Resident Artist

 Slade Kyle is a founding company member of Tennessee Shakespeare Company.
-TSC credits: As You Like It (Oliver, Fight Choreographer), A Midsummer Nights Dream (Puck/Philostrate, Fight Director), Othello (Fight Director), Romeo and Juliet (Mercutio/Prince/Friar John/Gregory, Tour Production Manager, Fight Director), Macbeth (Malcolm, Fight Director), Romeo and Juliet Schools Tour (Friar Lawrence/Mercutio/Peter/Abram, Touring Production Manager, Fight Director), The Tempest (Fight Director), and The Glass Menagerie (Tom).
-Slade directed Germantown High School students in Prelude Scenes performed prior to each performance of Julius Caesar, Othello, Romeo and Juliet, Macbeth, and The Tempest.
-Memphis theatre credits include: Metamorphoses (Orpheus/Eros - regional premier), tick,tick…BOOM!
-(Michael - first non-Equity production; Theater 4 Theatre), Assassins (John Wilkes Booth), The Last Days of Judas Iscariot (El-Fayoumy), Parade (Gov. Jack Slayton), Much Ado About Nothing (Don John), The Writer’s Block (Cullen - originated), The Serpent (Cain).
-Mid-South credits include: Exhibit This (Michael; Playhouse on the Square), Reno 911: Memphis Crackdown (Trudy Wiegel; The Backyard Players), Pandora’s Box (Zeus; Voices of the South), You’re a Good Man Charlie Brown (Snoopy; CBW Theatrical Productions) and Lucky Stiff (Harry; Jackson Theater Guild).
+TSC credits: As You Like It (Oliver, Fight Choreographer), A Midsummer Night’s Dream (Puck/Philostrate, Fight Director), Othello (Fight Director), Romeo and Juliet (Mercutio/Prince/Friar John/Gregory, Tour Production Manager, Fight Director), Macbeth (Malcolm, Fight Director), Romeo and Juliet Schools Tour (Friar Lawrence/Mercutio/Peter/Abram, Tour Production Manager, Fight Director), The Tempest (Fight Director), The Glass Menagerie (Tom), Shake(s), Rattle, & Roll (male lead, Tour Production Manager), and Romeo and Juliet (Nurse/Tybalt).
+Slade directed Germantown High School students in Prelude Scenes performed prior to each performance of Julius Caesar, Othello, Romeo and Juliet, Macbeth, The Tempest, Complete Works (abridged), and Hamlet.

 Nancy Wright has provided bookkeeping services for small businesses in both the private and public arena for more than 20 years.
-She grew up on a small, family farm in Paris, TN, and she graduated from U.T.
-Knoxville.
-Nancy is also a charter member of her church, St. Andrews Presbyterian (PCA).
+She obtained her B.S. from UT Knoxville.